 Tips and Plans for a Weekend at Yellowstone National Park

-Since the park reopens their many entrances at different times of the year depending on the progress of their spring plowing, it is best to start out your trip by entering Yellowstone through the West Entrance, which is the first entrance of the year to open.
+Start out your trip by entering Yellowstone through the West Entrance, the first entrance of the year to open.
 This way you’ll be able to pass by the Madison River West Entrance Road for a scenic 13km drive.
-At the top of the peak you’ll be able to view a large span over the park and you might even be able to do some bird watching!
+At the top of the peak you can view a large span over the park and do some bird watching!

 Next you can drive over to Gibbon Falls for a light walk to explore the river and waterfall.
 It is a very easy paced trail leading to the glorious falls overlook that make this stop worth it.

-The afternoon is the best time to visit the famed Norris Geyser Basin so you can see clear views and bright colors.
-The boardwalk trails allow you to discover the two areas, Porcelain Basin and Back Basin, giving you the full immersive experience in sound, color, and smell.
+The afternoon is best to visit the famed Norris Geyser Basin so you can see clear views and bright colors.
+The boardwalk trails allow you to discover the two areas, Porcelain Basin and Back Basin.
+Here, you will find the full immersive experience in sound, color, and smell.

 After the hike, you’ll be glad to cool off at the Firehole River Swimming Area.
 A little bit off the main road, its beautiful drive rewards you with another waterfall outlook and swimming area.
 Come prepared and bring some waterproof footwear for water sports if you want to explore the small boulders and rocks in the river.

-Luckily, the Firehole River isn’t too far from the Madison Campgrounds, which lets you camp safely in the mountain area with close proximity to the Madison River.
+Luckily, the Firehole River isn’t too far from the Madison Campgrounds.
+You can safely camp in the mountain area with close proximity to the Madison River.
 Camping directly in Yellowstone allows you to wake up in the morning each day in the park ready to go set out on your day’s itinerary.
 It’s much easier than having to commute into Yellowstone and lets you beat some of the crowds.
 All you have to do is call early to make your reservation because spots can go fast!

 The Grand Prismatic Spring is what Yellowstone is known for, multi-colored rainbow rocks and deep hot springs.
 It may even be the reason you decided to take this trip!
 Today is the day to fully explore the Geyser Basins and Old Faithful.
-It’s best to start the day as early as you can on Saturday and allocate at least 2 hours to spend at these springs and its surrounding pools.
-As the day progresses towards midday, the colors of the spring get even brighter so you can hike the overlook and soak even more of the beauty in from above.
+Start as early as possible on Saturday and allocate at least 2 hours to spend at these springs and pools.
+As the day progresses, the colors of the spring get even brighter.
+By noon you can hike the overlook and admire more of the beauty from above.